textlint/vscode-textlint/packages/textlint/README.md

 This extension contributes the following commands to the Command palette.

 - Create '.textlintrc' File
-  - creates a new .textlintrc file.
+  - Creates a new `.textlintrc` file.
 - Fix all auto-fixable Problems
-  - applies textlint auto-fix resolutions to all fixable problems.
+  - Applies textlint auto-fix resolutions to all fixable problems.

 ## Release Notes